-Barcode label items with variable weight
+Barcode items of varying weight

-Consumer packages with variable weight
+Consumer packages with varying weights

 Label the consumer package

-Cases with variable weight
+Cases with varying weights

 Number cases